AaB Fodbold: History

 In the 2007–08 season, Aalborg won their third Danish Championship and qualified for the 2008–09 UEFA Champions League qualifying rounds. in the second qualifying round, Aalborg easily eliminated FK Modriča 7–1 on aggregate.
 In the third round, before the group stage, they defeated FBK Kaunas 2–0 both at home and away and reached the group stage of the Champions League for the second time, the first time a Danish team achieved this.
 In the group stage, they were drawn in Group E along with defending champions Manchester United, Villarreal and Celtic.
 Aalborg finished third in the group, ahead of Celtic, with 6 points and progressed to the 2008–09 UEFA Cup knockout stage.

 Their first match in their UEFA Cup run was against Spanish side Deportivo de La Coruña.
 Aalborg BK won the first leg at home 3–0 and the second leg at the Estadio Riazor 1–3, securing a 6–1 aggregate.
 Aalborg BK thereby earned a place among the last 16 teams. where they faced Manchester City.
 After a 2–0 loss in Manchester in the first leg Aalborg BK fought back to tie the score with a 2–0 win at home.
 The tie ended in agony however, as Aalborg were defeated by 4–3 on penalties.

 On 11 May 2014, the club won their 4th Danish Championship, and four days later the double was secured, as the club defeated F.C.
 Copenhagen 4–2 in the Cup final.

+On 3 June 2023, AaB suffered relegation to Danish 1st Division for the first time since 1986 and the first after the establishment of the Danish Superliga in 1991, due to finishing in last place.

 Stadium

 Since 1920, Aalborg BK has played its games at Aalborg Stadion.
-The stadium was opened on 18 July 1920 with a north-south aligned playing field.
+The stadium was opened on 18 July 1920 with a north–south aligned playing field.
 The first spectator seats were built in 1927, and in 1937 a wooden terrace for 3,000 standing spectators was built.
 In 1960, the stadium burned down and a new east-western aligned concrete stadium was opened in 1962.
 In recent years the stadium has been enlarged and rebuilt so that it now has modern facilities and roof over all spectator stands.
 The stadium currently has a capacity of 13,997 people (8,997 seats) or 10,500 people (all seats).